 Duration & Convexity: The Price/Yield Relationship

-Investors who own fixed income securities should be aware of the relationship between interest rates and a bond’s price.
+Investors who own fixed income securities should be aware of the relationship between a bond’s price and interest rates.
 As a general rule, the price of a bond moves inversely to changes in interest rates: a bond’s price will increase as rates decline and will decrease as rates move up.
 Macaulay duration is the weighted-average maturity of a bond’s cashflows, which is measured in years.
 Modified duration attempts to estimate how the price of a bond will change in response to a change in interest rates and is stated in terms of a percentage change in price.
 Typically when duration is quoted it is referring to a bond’s modified duration rather than Macaulay duration.
 Taking this concept one step further, a bond’s convexity is a measurement of how duration changes as yields change.
 These two measurements can provide insight into how a bond is expected to perform should interest rates change and can help investors understand the price risk of fixed income securities in different interest rate environments.

 What is Duration?